 - Ensuring hospitality even after the customer has paid the bill and is about to leave.

 You must convey the expected restaurant service standards clearly to your restaurant staff.
-This will ensure that all your employees are on the same page while delivering the services at your restaurant.
+Doing so will ensure that all your employees are on the same page while delivering the services at your restaurant.
 The various ways by which you can ensure that the restaurant service standards are maintained are:

-Both documenting the tasks and training at regular intervals will be useless unless you follow up with your staff and check if all the tasks are religiously followed by your restaurant staff.
-Staff tends to skip work and take opportunities of the loopholes in the system.
+Both documenting the tasks and training at regular intervals will be useless unless you follow up with your staff and check if your restaurant staff religiously follows all the functions.
+Staff tends to skip work and take opportunities for the loopholes in the system.
 Checking to see that your management team and line employees are doing things the way you want them done for every aspect of the business is critical to your restaurant success.

-Maintaining restaurant service standards is essentially important, this will help you to retain your customers.
-Unless you have an efficient band who relentlessly works to live up to your restaurant service standards, you will not be able to experience the desired result out of your restaurant business.
+Maintaining restaurant service standards is fundamentally essential; this will help you to retain your customers.
+Unless you have a talented band who relentlessly works to live up to your restaurant service standards, you will not be able to experience the desired result out of your restaurant business.